JordiCorbilla/web-scraping/README.md

 172.17.0.1 - - [03/Apr/2021 17:14:13] "GET / HTTP/1.1" 200 -
 ```

+If you browse `http://localhost:5000`, you'll get the content of it in json format.

-If you don't want to use the image anymore, use the following to delete it
+Once you are done, If you don't want to use the image anymore, use the following to delete it:

 ```bash
 C:\WINDOWS\system32>docker images